What’s the Purpose of Summer School?

 Joining an international summer school doesn’t just mean days filled with academic sessions and self-guided study.
 They offer far more enriching opportunities, as well as a chance to experience life away from home and possibly, in a different country.

-Attending a summer school in another country can hugely expand your horizons, giving you insight into how other students live and study, and decide if you may want to study abroad in the future.
+Attending a summer school in another country can hugely expand your horizons, giving you insight into how other students live and study, and deciding if you may want to study abroad in the future.
 You’ll have the chance to live independently and away from home, surrounded by new friends and our friendly on-course staff.

 As mentioned above, you’ll also have the opportunity to focus your study on one subject at a time, so you can experiment with one or more subjects to see which one you may be interested in studying at university and, potentially, pursuing in the long-term as a career.
-Your tutor will be an industry expert, and can offer great advice and insights about beginning your career.
+Your tutor will be an industry expert and can offer great advice and insights about beginning your career.

-Beyond the classroom, our dedicated on-course staff will also be available to answer any questions you may have about university life in the city which you’re studying in.
-Many of them are local students in the area, so will have the best knowledge and insights – including everything from the best hidden cafes and green spaces, to helping answer your questions around the UK’s university admissions process.
+Beyond the classroom, our dedicated on-course staff will also be available to answer any questions you may have about university life in the city in which you’re studying in.
+Many of them are local students in the area, so will have the best knowledge and insights – including everything from the best hidden cafes and green spaces, to helping answer your questions about the UK’s university admissions process.

 A summer school really is an enriching experience, helping you to explore new cultures and discover the world that’s open to you.
 There are so many more reasons why you should consider applying for summer courses this year, and you can read more about them here.